(Kindle Versions: Click on cover to order)

 Finally, I realized I’d graduated!
 This wasn’t Life 101 anymore.
 In fact, all the life lessons I worked so hard to learn through introspection, error, discipline, duty, kindness and forgiveness were finally paying off.

 Not just for me!
 Dozens of women I knew were experiencing the same thing.
 Have you read Outliers: The Story of Success by Malcolm Gladwell?
 He says it takes 10,000 hours or ten years to master something, be it writing or planting a garden.
-I began to wonder if my friends and I, most of us well into our fifth or sixth decade , could possibly have mastered living?
+I began to wonder if my friends and I, most of us well into our fifth or sixth decade, could possibly have mastered living?
 What would that mean?
-For a musician mastery means playing with joy, improvising with facility and staying fully present with the music; not having to think about what, when, how or why, because hands and fingers and feet already know.
+For a musician mastery means playing with joy, improvising with facility and staying fully present with the music; not having to think about what, when, how or why, because hands, fingers, and feet already know.